kprakhar27/InboxAI/data_pipeline/README.md

 1. **Create `.env` File**: In the project root directory, create a `.env` file to store environment variables.

 2. **Define Variables**: Add the necessary environment variables to the `.env` file.
 For example:
+   The environment file contains numerous values that may require refactoring due to the current setup of our backend and PostgreSQL.
+If you need API keys or service account tokens, please contact Pradnyesh at <choudhari.pra@northeastern.edu> to obtain the necessary credentials.

    ```sh
    DB_NAME=<your_db_name>